Making the difference in helping your child learn

 Know your goals and expectations

 Opportunities can be lost with unclear goals and unrealistic expectations.
 For some parents, learning equals good school grades.
 Parents need to know what learning constitutes and realise that it means more than academic performance outcomes.
 Social learning, for example, is where a child learns to observe rules and develop good relationships in life.
 A child who learns politeness and consideration for others is likely to grow up gracious.
-A child who returns her test papers to have marks deducted for an oversight in her teacher’s marking shows honesty – a virtue.
-A parent who trains her child to keep her own toys imparts a sense of responsibility.
+A child who returns his test papers to have marks deducted for an oversight in his teacher’s marking shows honesty – a virtue.
+A parent who trains her child to keep his own toys imparts a sense of responsibility.
 Most importantly, learning is a lifelong process that encompasses many areas that textbooks do not, and cannot, cover.

 Learn together with your child

 Although children do learn by exploring or playing on their own, learning can be enhanced through meaningful interaction with another person.
-When interacting with your child, it is important to take time to observe what your child is interested in, wait to see what she will do and listen to what she is saying or trying to tell you, parents have great influence over their child’s learning when they take time to connect and interact with the child.
+When interacting with your child, it is important to take time to observe what your child is interested in, wait to see what he will do and listen to what he is saying or trying to tell you, parents have great influence over their child’s learning when they take time to connect and interact with the child.
 For example, talking to your child about the different flowers and trees in the park may cultivate an interest in nature.

 Parents who are busy are less available to tune in to their children’s needs, and may not be able to enhance their child’s learning.
 Busy parents are also more prone to leaving their children to use mobile devices, thinking that they are learning as long as they are playing educational games or watching educational shows.
 These children may not be learning as they may not actually understand the concepts taught in the programme, or may not know how to apply the knowledge in real life.
 In contrast, parents who are constantly teaching and assessing their child may find him a stressed, reluctant and possibly bored learner.
 Parents who do too much for their children may also deprive them of opportunities to learn.
 These children tend to become ‘spoon-fed’ learners in the process, and might not learn how to problem-solve on their own.